 While there are machines with additional axes, most have 3 to 5.
 The specific milling machine you choose will vary according to your business needs.

 What to look for in a Milling Machine: CNC milling machines can be used on several types of work materials, but they are usually employed to shape metals.
 Whether buying a new or used machine, the type of materials you work with should be factored in before committing to buying.
-For example, when working with heavier metals, like cast iron, that need to be moved while cutting, a horizontal machine maybe a better choice than a vertical machine, whose spindle is static.
-Similarly, if you need to cut a piece at multiple angles, a horizontal machine may be a better choice than a vertical machine, because of the rotating bed they usually have, as opposed to the non-rotating bed that vertical machines have.
+For example, when working with heavier metals, like cast iron, that need to be moved while cutting, a horizontal machining center may be a better choice than a vertical, whose spindle is static.
+Similarly, if you need to cut a piece at multiple angles, an HMC may be a better choice than a VMC because of their rotating beds.
 If you are working with smaller and lighter metals, such as aluminum, a vertical machine will work fine.
 If you choose to purchase a used milling machine, know what qualities to look for before committing to buying.